 Nalbantian and Schotter (1995) report on experiments emulating the market for professional baseball players in the free-agent years.
 They analyze several allocation procedures with transfers, including a decentralized procedure in which agents are informed of their own bargaining outcomes, but not of others'.
-Pais, Pintér, and Veszteg (2020) study decentralized markets with multiple stable matchings, capturing the level of "conflict" in the market.
+Pais, Pintér, and Veszteg (2020) study decentralized markets with multiple stable matchings.
 There are no transfers and markets operate over a fixed duration.
 In some treatments, participants are privately informed of their preferences.
 Incomplete information in their setting does not affect the stability or the efficiency of the final outcome.
 However, similar to what we observe, it boosts market activity.
-Niederle and Roth (2009) study unravelling by considering an incomplete-information setting in which one side of the market makes proposals to the other side over three experimental periods and information is exogenously and incrementally released.
+Niederle and Roth (2009) study unraveling by considering an incomplete-information setting in which one side of the market makes proposals to the other side over three experimental periods and information is exogenously and incrementally released.
 They illustrate the impact of proposal structure on matching outcomes and efficiency.
 Incomplete information has also been considered in centralized markets, mostly focusing on school-choice mechanisms and, therefore, absent transfers.
 See, for example, Chen and Sönmez (2006), Pais and Pintér (2008), and work that followed.6

-2 Experimental Design
+2 Experimental Protocol